What Is Hospice Care?

 The goals of hospice for mesothelioma patients are to alleviate as many painful symptoms as possible while managing the mental, emotional, social, and spiritual problems associated dying.
 Hospice workers are trained to handle these situations and support patients and their families by providing a continuous sense of dignity throughout care.

-However, hospice care does not mean that a patient has given up hope on living.
+However, hospice care or end-of-life care, does not mean that a patient has given up hope on living.
 Instead, it means he or she has decided to concentrate on the value of their remaining time.

 What Services Are Included in Hospice Care?